hashgraph/hedera-improvement-proposal/hip-0000-smart-contract-hcs-interoperable.md

 Enabling smart contracts to interact with HCS topics would follow the same approach as the [https://hips.hedera.com/hip/hip-206](HTS pre-compiled contracts HIP).

-## Backwards Compatibility

-All HIPs that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
-The HIP must explain how the author proposes to deal with these incompatibilities.
-HIP submissions without a sufficient backward compatibility treatise may be rejected outright.

 ## Security Implications

 With regards to signing transactions from within a smart contract, the main concern is storing private keys in-state.
 So, some possible solutions are:

 1. Give a different kind of permission to deployed smart contracts for interacting with certain topics.
 This could function similarly to how AWS differentiates between key-based permissions and role-based permissions.
 2. Follow the same approach from the [https://hips.hedera.com/hip/hip-206](HTS pre-compiled contracts HIP) to signing transactions and interacting with topics.

-## How to Teach This

-For a HIP that adds new functionality or changes interface behaviors, it is helpful to include a section on how to teach users, new and experienced, how to apply the HIP to their work.

-## Reference Implementation

-The reference implementation must be complete before any HIP is given the status of “Final”.
-The final implementation must include test code and documentation.

-## Rejected Ideas

-Throughout the discussion of a HIP, various ideas will be proposed which are not accepted.
-Those rejected ideas should be recorded along with the reasoning as to why they were rejected.
-This both helps record the thought process behind the final version of the HIP as well as preventing people from bringing up the same rejected idea again in subsequent discussions.

-In a way, this section can be thought of as a breakout section of the Rationale section that focuses specifically on why certain ideas were not ultimately pursued.

-## Open Issues

-While a HIP is in draft, ideas can come up which warrant further discussion.
-Those ideas should be recorded so people know that they are being thought about but do not have a concrete resolution.
-This helps make sure all issues required for the HIP to be ready for consideration are complete and reduces people duplicating prior discussions.

 ## References